python/devguide/pullrequest.rst

    should be fixed (in theory, but mistakes do happen!
 A good review aims to catch these before the code is committed to the Python repository).
-You should also try to see if there are any corner cases in this or related issue that the author of the patch may have missed.
+You should also try to see if there are any corner cases in this or related issue that the author of the fix may have missed.

 6. If you have time, run the entire test suite.
 If you are pressed for time, run the tests for the module(s) where changes were applied.